hookbot/git-server/README.md

 Each hook can read the ENV settings defined in authorized_keys.

-See contrib/* for some working "hooks" examples.
+See contrib/* or hooks/* for some working "hooks" examples.